jpfustc/jpfustc.github.io/professional/coding/refactoring.md

 # Refactor, by Martin Fowler

-A book on principles and techniques on improve the style of your code without changing its functionality.
+A book on principles and techniques to improve the style of your code without changing its functionality.
 I once read somewhere a comment on this book: you either know it or you don't.
 If you're a decent coder it should be in your instinct how to refactor your code.
 And if you need to read a book for how to do it, coding is probably not the right business for you.

 I'm still reading this book though, for two purposes.
 One is to make sure that I'm noting missing anything obvious.
 The other is to find better ways to articulate these ideas to my teammates, who's backgrounds are mainly in math and signal processing rather than solid CS or software engineering.